pytdata/pytdata/README.md

 - 👋 Hi, I’m @pytdata
-- 👀 I’m interested in Web and Mobile (Design & Developments)
+- 👀 I’m interested in Web and Mobile (Design & Developments), Blockchain development
-- 🌱 I’m currently learning DevOps and DataScience
-- 💞️ I’m looking to collaborate on Web, Mobile and DevOps Projects
+- 💞️ I’m looking to collaborate on Web, Mobile and Blockchain Projects
 - 📫 How to reach me via email: crM65i7Jlwq@protonmail.com

 <!---